gaanon/recipes/cakes/chocolate_coca.md

 3. Melt the butter
 4. Add the butter to the bowl, add the almond flour and cocoa, mix
 5. Sift the flour, baking powder and yeast to the bowl and mix
+6. Add the cardamom and mix
-6. Pour into the mould and cook for about 20 minutes or ready
+7. Pour into the mould and cook for about 20 minutes or ready
-7. Put chocolate whipped cream on top
+8. Put chocolate whipped cream on top

 # Result